.

 Price: $498.59 for a bundle of 2

-If you’re looking for studio monitors on a budget, the KRK Rokit RP7s are a perfect choice.
-These studio speakers promise powerful performance, great sound quality, and adjustability to match your needs.
+If you’re looking for studio speakers on a budget, the KRK Rokit RP7s are a perfect choice.
+These studio speakers promise powerful performance, excellent sound quality, and adjustability to match your needs.

 Edifier MR4